Days of Light (song)

 When performing the song live at Vancouver, Daltrey forgot the lyrics partway.
 He explained that it was only the second time he had sung it in his life, so the other time must have been when he did it on Late Night with David Letterman, as documented on YouTube.
 At any rate, he did not seem too flustered by the slip-up; it was, after all, the first show of his first solo tour since 1985.
 He just cheerfully started the song over again.

 This track and "Who's Gonna Walk on Water" were the only tracks from Rocks in the Head performed live.

 The song is considered to sound like Bruce Springsteen.

 Complete live performances of "Days of Light"

-Below is the complete performances of the songs by Roger Daltrey live.
+Below is the complete performances of the song by Roger Daltrey live.